KunalBhavsar/design-patterns/creational/singleton_pattern/Readme.md

 ## Key Characteristics:

-- Single Instance: The class only allows a single instance to be created.
+- **Single Instance**: The class only allows a single instance to be created.
-- Global Access: The single instance is accessible globally through a static method or property.
+- **Global Access**: The single instance is accessible globally through a static method or property.
-- Lazy Instantiation: The instance is typically created when it's first needed (lazily), rather than at the time of program startup.
+- **Lazy Instantiation**: The instance is typically created when it's first needed (lazily), rather than at the time of program startup.
-- Thread-Safety: In multi-threaded environments, care must be taken to ensure that the instance is created only once, even when multiple threads are trying to access it simultaneously
+- **Thread-Safety**: In multi-threaded environments, care must be taken to ensure that the instance is created only once, even when multiple threads are trying to access it simultaneously

 ## Structure:

-- Singleton Class: The class that ensures only one instance exists.
+- **Singleton Class**: The class that ensures only one instance exists.
-- Static Instance: A static variable holds the instance of the class.
+- **Static Instance**: A static variable holds the instance of the class.
-- Static Method: A static method (often called getInstance()) provides access to the instance.
+- **Static Method**: A static method (often called getInstance()) provides access to the instance.

 ## Types of Singleton Implementations:

-- Lazy Initialization (Thread-Safe): The instance is created when it’s first requested.
+- **Lazy Initialization (Thread-Safe)**: The instance is created when it’s first requested.
-- Eager Initialization: The instance is created at the start of the program, regardless of whether it is needed or not.
+- **Eager Initialization**: The instance is created at the start of the program, regardless of whether it is needed or not.
-- Double-Checked Locking: A more efficient thread-safe implementation that checks if the instance is null twice to minimize locking overhead.
+- **Double-Checked Locking**: A more efficient thread-safe implementation that checks if the instance is null twice to minimize locking overhead.
-- Bill Pugh Singleton (Singleton Holder Pattern): Uses the static inner class to lazily load the Singleton instance in a thread-safe manner.
+- **Bill Pugh Singleton (Singleton Holder Pattern)**: Uses the static inner class to lazily load the Singleton instance in a thread-safe manner.

 ## Usage/Examples (Basic Singleton):